 Network level DDoS attacks overtake the target by flooding all of the available bandwidth.

-Application layer DDoS attacks target the application running the service that your users want to access, then consumes the resources for that service like No Face from Spirited Away.
+Application layer DDoS attacks target the application running the service that your users want to access, then consumes the resources for that service.

 What is the attack targeting?